EarthScope/ringserver/doc/ringserver.md

 <p >The <b>streams</b>, <b>streamids</b> and <b>connections</b> endpoints accept a <i>match</i> parameter that is a regular expression pattern used to limit the returned information.
 For the <b>streams</b> and <b>streamids</b> endpoints the matching is applied to stream IDs.
 For the <b>connections</b> endpoint the matching is applied to hostname, client IP address and client ID.
 For example: http://localhost/streams?match=IU_ANMO.</p>

 <p >After a WebSocket connection has been initiated with either the <b>seedlink</b> or <b>datalink</b> end points, the requested protocol is supported exactly as it would be normally with the addition of WebSocket framing.
-Each server command should be contained in a single WebSocket frame, independent of other commands.</p>
+Each server command, including terminator(s), should be contained in a WebSocket frame.</p>

 <p >Custom HTTP headers may be included in HTTP responses using the <b>HTTPHeader</b> config file parameter.
 This can be used, for example, to enable cross-site HTTP requests via Cross-Origin Resource Sharing (CORS).</p>